We are going to learn how to conjugate “to dance” in present tense in Hindi. In Hindi “to dance” is naachna.

 Today we learned how to conjugate “to dance” in present tense in Hindi.
 You got a look at the subject pronouns, conjugations, and endings.

-Want To Learn Conversational Hindi?
+Ready To Learn Conversational Hindi?

-We teach conversational Hindi (no reading, no writing).
-Our classes are designed for children growing up outside of the Indian Subcontinent.
-And our classes are fun!
-Your child will also learn about Indian culture to build connections to relatives and their heritage.
+Our classes are fun!
+In addition to Hindi vocabulary, phrases, and grammar, your child will also learn about Indian culture so they can build connections to relatives and their heritage.
 Students from across the globe take our classes from the convenience of their living room.

 Contact us via the form below or visit our website for more info.